clab/dynet/README.md

 * `--cnn-mem NUMBER`: cnn runs by default with 512MB of memory each for the forward and backward steps, as well as parameter storage.
 You will often want to increase this amount.
   By setting NUMBER here, cnn will allocate more memory.
-Note that it will allocate 3 times more memory than the number specified here, so if you want to use 3GB, specify "1024".
+Note that you can also individually set the amount of memory for forward calculation, backward calculation, and parameters by using comma separated variables `--cnn-mem FOR,BACK,PARAM`.
+This is useful if, for example, you are performing testing and don't need to allocate any memory for backward calculation.
 * `--cnn-l2 NUMBER`: Specifies the level of l2 regularization to use (default 1e-6).
 * `--cnn-gpus NUMBER`: Specify how many GPUs you want to use, if cnn is compiled with CUDA.
   Currently, only one GPU is supported.